mickem/www.nsclient.org/docs/docs/reference/windows/CheckSystem.md

 #### Disable automatic checks <a id="/settings/system/windows/disable"></a>

-A comma separated list of checks to disable in the collector: cpu,handles,network,metrics,pdh.
+A comma separated list of checks to disable in the collector: battery,cpu,handles,network,temperature,cpu_frequency,os_updates,metrics,pdh.
 Please note disabling these will mean part of NSClient++ will no longer function as expected.